Signup/Sign In

 int a = 10;

-Difference between Variable and Identifier?
+Difference between a Variable and an Identifier?

 An Identifier is a name given to any variable, function, structure, pointer, or any other entity in a programming language.
 While a variable, as we have just learned in this tutorial is a named memory location to store data that is used in the program.